IT008-2025-Nhom20/ImageAutomate/docs/design/PluginSystem.md

 ### 6.2.
 Type Equivalence

-To ensure objects passed between Host and Plugin are compatible, `ImageAutomate.Core` must be shared.
+To ensure objects passed between Host and Plugin are compatible, `ImageAutomate.Core` is shared.

 *   **Mechanism:** The `PluginLoadContext` explicitly rejects loading `ImageAutomate.Core.dll` from the plugin folder, forcing usage of the Host's loaded version.
 This ensures `typeof(IBlock)` in Plugin A is identical to `typeof(IBlock)` in Host.

 ### 6.3.
 Reference Counting

-The system implements a manual Reference Counting (RC) mechanism for high-level safety, distinct from the GC.
+The system implements a manual Reference Counting (RC) mechanism.

-*   **Purpose:** Prevents accidental unloading while a Block is executing or displayed in the UI.
+*   **Purpose:** Prevents accidental unloading while a Block is executing or displayed.
 *   **Implementation:** `ConcurrentDictionary<object, string>` maps instances to plugin names. `Interlocked` counters track total active objects.

 ## 7. Implementation Details